skythelimitdt/VBA-challenge/README.md

-# VBA-challenge
+# Quartlerly Stock Analysis
-I have quarterly results of multiple years of stock data.
-I will use VBA scripting to analyze stock market data.
+This project analyzes the quarterly stock data for 2022, using VBA.

 ## Instructions
 My goal is to create a script that loops through all the stocks for each quarter and outputs the following information: